Brihadeeswarar Temple Thanjavur

 Thanjavur is known to be one of the most popular religious and cultural hub in Tamil Nadu.
 The place offers accommodation facilities that suits every budget and preferences.

-How to reach Brihadeeswara Temple
+How to reach Brihadeeswarar Temple

 Thanjavur can be easily accessible by road from nearby cities.
 Frequent government and private buses take you to Thanjavur throughout the day.
-Thanjavur is the nearest rail head and Tiruchirapalli Airport (65 kilometres) is the nearest airport.
+Thanjavur is the nearest rail head and Trichy Airport (65 kilometres) is the nearest airport.

 Epilogue